zhousarah/azure-compute-docs/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-n-phase-upgrades.md

 #### Example 2
-This sample will create a listener which can respond to the health extension calls and will skip an upgrade for instance 1.
+This sample creates a listener which can respond to the health extension calls and skips an upgrade for instance 1.

 ```powershell